93jy/quartz/content/notes/A_Frasers Property Green Notes Review (4.49 5-year).md

 	- Usually, big debt offerings target HNW and institutional investors.
 Private placement takes up the bulk of the issue, then retail investors get the scraps.
 Here it's the opposite
 	- The company is using the institutional tranche mainly for **bookbuilding (to determine price)** and give the bulk to retail.
 2 possible reasons
 		- Being nice to retail investors
-		- No demand from institutional investors. *Institutional liquidity is drying up globally with tightening [Monetary policy](Monetary%20policy)*.
+		- No demand from institutional investors. *Institutional liquidity is drying up globally with tightening [2_Monetary policy](notes/2_Monetary%20policy.md)*.
 - Price benchmarking
 	- 1.4% yield spread against 10-year SGS, or 1.5% yield spread against 5-year SGS
 	- Average yield spread for investment grade bonds (US) ~1.5%